 Veterinary physiotherapy can assist in the management of acute and chronic pain.

-The veterinary physiotherapist uses a variety of manual therapies such as massage techniques and stretching, as well as electrotherapies / electrophysical agents, including INDIBA and will be able to create a bespoke home exercise plan to meet your animal's individual needs.
+The veterinary physiotherapist uses a variety of manual therapies such as massage techniques and stretching, as well as electrotherapies / electrophysical agents, including LASER, and INDIBA and will be able to create a bespoke home exercise plan to meet your animal's individual needs.
 More information below.